 My second motivation is academic curiosity.
 My first encounter in operations research occurred when I was in Year 3, and I immediately enjoyed the class.
 I remembered my operations research professor and my supervisor for my final year project, Dr. Ruonan Zhang, told the whole class during the first meeting on the importance of the ability to not only solve the problem, but also to communicate the solution.
 Sadly, OR class is only offered for one semester because my undergraduate program is in Financial Mathematics which focuses on applied mathematics, with a bit of exposure to finance.
 Due to my short encounter with OR class, I decided to focus on OR for my final year project and utilize both Analytical Hierarchy Process & Multi-Objective Optimisation in the project.
 Nevertheless, my strong background in applied mathematics and programming taught throughout my undergraduate program increases my preparedness to successfully complete the advanced program in Operations Research & Analytics.

 In the effort towards accomplishing my career goals, I have been preparing both academically and professionally.
 Professionally, I have gone through a variety of internship experience, with more CEO office experiences for the past one year.
 Throughout my internships as a CEO office, I gained some professional experiences by working alongside management consultants from BCG and Strategy&, such as improving my communication skills verbally through communicating with different stakeholders and writing through composing email and presentation decks, or even applying the knowledge that I learnt throughout my undergraduate studies into my work.
-Although most of the tasks delegated throughout my internship experience don't require specialization, I was given the opportunity to work on a case study for my final year project that is relevant to supply chain: optimization of product management flow.
-While the work is still in progress, I was able to apply my academic skills into my professional experience, and I am delighted to share my results once the project is completed.
+Although most of the tasks delegated throughout my internship experience don't require specialization, I was given the opportunity to work on a case study for my final year project relevant to supply chain: optimization of product management flow.
+While the work is currently still in progress, I was able to apply my academic skills into my professional experience, and I will be delighted to share my results once the project is completed.

 I believe the LSE MSc Operations Research & Analytics program can enhance my expertise since the program in LSE aligns with my goal in many ways.
 Gaining specialization in supply chain and logistics has been my purpose of pursuing an advanced degree, and the education quality in LSE MSc Operations Research & Analytics is no doubt.
 Its variety of optimisation and algorithmic courses intrigues me the most because I want to specialize in the formulation of algorithms for supply chain optimisation.
 However, the consultancy role, part of its practical program, is the most intriguing one as it will be very helpful to ace my consulting application.